SysManSquad/sysmansquadblogdev/README.md

 ## To Launch Website Locally

-Run this command from the root of your sysmansquaddev folder
+Run this command from the root of your sysmansquadblogdev folder

 ```ps
 cd C:\GitHub\Blog\sysmansquadblogdev